Original Issuance Date: January 8, 1976

 Overload payments may be subject to limitations imposed on a calendar year basis as outlined by SYS 165, Academic Year Definition And Assorted Derivatives, SYS 1277, Compensation, and HRD 11.02: Overload (UW-Madison), and s.16.417(2), Wis.
 Stats.
 Violations of s.16.417(2), Wis.
 Stats., must be repaid by the employee.

-When a monthly faculty, academic staff, limited or other appointment is converted from one pay basis to another, the following calculations shall be used:
+When a FLSA-exempt faculty, academic staff, limited or other appointment is converted between an annual and an academic year appointment the following calculations shall be used:

 “A” to “C” = Rate * (9/11)